mohamedsamiromar/single_page_app_kafka/README.md

     3. Query for all messages that were posted between 2 UTC timestamps
 * In addition to the above, there should be an optional string search capability that filters the results to only those where the message contains a string that matches the input provided

-## Questions?

-Please reach out to Aniket Soneji (aniket.soneji@auto-grid.com) with any questions.
-Thanks!